rubyfu/RubyFu/module_0x1__basic_ruby_kungfu/README.md

 ```

 ## Console with tab completion
 we can't stopping being jealous of Metasploit console(msfconsole).
-Fortunantely, here is the main idea of tab completion console in ruby
+Fortunately, here is the main idea of tab completion console in ruby

 - Readline